 You are looking after a 23 year old male who has a subarachnoid haemorrhage and the nurse calls because the patient has started to pass Green Urine

 A 30 year old male presents with a 3 day history of fevers and increasing breathlessness.
 On presentation he is noted to be severely hypoxic with sats of 80% on room air.
 The following chest X-ray is obtained:

 An 87 year old female presented with a subarachnoid haemorrhage.
 GCS 8/15.
-A nasogastric tube was unable to be placed due to patient agitation.
-As a consequence, the patient was fasted for five days due to concern about swallowing.
 Can you figure out her acid-base disturbance?

 A 38 year old male with a background history of type 2 diabetes presents with fevers, rigors and pain on swallowing.
 There is no sign of impending airway compromise; however, marked trismus is noted.
 The following plain X-ray is obtained: